 The Amiga CD 32 was an attempt at capturing a sector of the home gaming market

-The Amiga CD32 was released roughly twenty years ago (gulp!) in September of 1993.
+The Amiga CD32 was released roughly twenty four years ago (gulp!) in September of 1993.

 The console was Commodore's attempt to corner a sector of the gaming console market - which was really beginning to take off at the time.